b-onc/Nonbinarizer/Readme.md

 ### Nonbinarizer ###

-A simple Chrome extension for gender-neutralinig a webpage.
+A simple Chrome extension for gender-neutralizing a webpage.